Testeagles: History

 Their debut album, Non Comprehendus, appeared in February 2000, which peaked at No. 8 on the ARIA Albums Chart.
 It was produced by Paul McKercher (You Am I, Spiderbait).

 McFarlane described it as "A heavy-duty mix of alterna-metal riff-rock, squalling sound effects, experimental electronic beats and samples, [it] was certainly the most visceral album to chart in the Australian Top 10 since the likes of Nine Inch Nails and Marilyn Manson."
 Christie Eliezer of Billboard felt the album was similar to material by United States groups, KoЯn and Limp Bizkit.

 Due to label difficulties, the Testeagles left Sony and the independent label Krell.

 The group were regulars at the annual Big Day Out festivals, and last appeared at the Adelaide venue in 2005.

 Testeagles' final performance, before disbanding, was at the Hi-Fi Bar in Melbourne supporting Mammal on 21 June 2008.

+In June 2024, 16 years after their last performance, Testeagles announced they were reforming to play in the Froth & Fury Festival in Port Adelaide.

+In 2025, the band announced an Australian tour to celebrate the 25th anniversary of Non-Comprehendus, coinciding with a vinyl reissue of the album by Point Cook-based record store Rare Records.